 Visit the "Gateway to Hell" in Japan

 Mount Osare, located in the northern prefecture of Aomori, Japan, is known in Japanese mythology as the entrance to Hell.
-With the rich smell of sulfur in the air and the grey, ashy grounds, it’s easy to understand why the mountain’s name translates to mean “Mount Fear.”
+With the rich smell of sulfur in the air and the gray, ashy grounds, it’s easy to understand why the mountain’s name translates to mean “Mount Fear.”
 According to mythology, the small brook running into a nearby lake is thought to be the boundary between life and death, with dead souls crossing their way through it on the way to the afterlife.

 Twice a year, the Itako Taisai Festival takes place here over the course of five days, where blind mediums are said to “summon” the souls of the dead and deliver them messages.
 The festival takes place at the Bodai temple which presides over the entire area.

 Explore the home of Jim Thompson